 Textbook: Calculus with Applications, Tenth Edition by Lial, Greenwall and Richey.
 The text may be accessed as an ebook through the online MyMathLab homework system.
 You have a two week grace period to use MyMathLab for free.
 After that period, you must have an access code to use MyMathLab.
-If you are part of the UF Online program, your Program Coach will send the access code through an email to your UF account.
-Other students may purchase the code at the UF or local bookstores, or online through MyMathLab.
+You may purchase the code at the UF or local bookstores, or online through MyMathLab.
 You may access MyMathLab directly in CANVAS, as a tool on the left sidebar of any course page.

 If you prefer a hard copy of the text, you may purchase the bundle which includes the text and MyMathLab access code from the UF or local bookstores.
+You may also purchase a used copy.
 The hard copy is not required.